2022 US Open – Wheelchair boys' doubles: Champions

 Ben Bartram and Dahnon Ward manned the same side of the net in a 6-4, 6-3 win over Saalim Naser and Ivar van Rijt in the boys' doubles final.
 Bartram said:

 “It's amazing to be the first junior doubles champions.
-We first played doubles together when we were 12 or 13, so we’ve definitely come a long way.
-We're best friends on and off court and get on really well and hopefully that shows when we play doubles.
+We first played doubles together when we were 12 or 13, so we’ve definitely come a long way."

 “In singles we both want to win, but it’s a great thing to be on court in the final knowing a British player will be the winner no matter what the result after all the work people have put in with us at the LTA and everywhere else.”

 Dahnon Ward added: “It was a bit of a ropey first set, but sometimes you have those matches when you just have to pull through.
 It’s one for the history books and very special for both of us.

 “In the great scheme of things there's no pressure on either of us to win in the (singles) final.
 People develop at different rates, and it can be hard at times, but this is why we play - for these moments.”

 Bartram and Ward are both part of the LTA’s Wheelchair Performance Pathway.